 Other parts of our division ensure compliance with air permits and regulations by conducting inspections, providing assistance and outreach, responding to complaints, verifying stack test data, gathering actual emissions data annually, and, when necessary, carrying out enforcement actions.

-NDEQ is headquartered in Lincoln and has six regional field offices located throughout the state.
-Our field offices provide better public access to NDEQ, reduce response time to citizen complaints, and allow the agency to have a better understanding of local issues.
+NDEE is headquartered in Lincoln and has six regional field offices located throughout the state.
+Our field offices provide better public access to NDEE, reduce response time to citizen complaints, and allow the agency to have a better understanding of local issues.
 Our field office staff conduct compliance inspections, complaint investigations, sampling, monitoring, and outreach activities for almost all of our regulatory programs.

 Three of the field office inspectors, located in Holdrege, Norfolk, & North Platte, have assignments to conduct work for the Air Quality Division.
 They participate in the same training, meetings, and other compliance program activities as the Lincoln-based Air Quality inspectors.